minetest/contentdb/app/flatpages/help/featured.md

 * MUST: No flooding the console/log file with warnings.
 * MUST: No duplicate crafting recipes.
-* MUST: Highly experimental features are disabled by default.
+* MUST: Highly experimental game features are disabled by default.
-* MUST: Experimental features are clearly marked as such.
+* MUST: Experimental game features are clearly marked as such.
 * SHOULD: No unknown nodes/items/objects appear.
 * SHOULD: No dependency on legacy API calls.
 * SHOULD: No console warnings.

 ### Writing

-* MUST: All items that can be obtained in normal gameplay have `description` set.
+* MUST: All items that can be obtained in normal gameplay have `description` set (whether in the definition or meta).
 * MUST: Game is not littered with typos or bad grammar (a few typos are OK but should be fixed, when found).
 * SHOULD: All items have unique names (items which disguise themselves as another item are exempt).
 * SHOULD: The writing style of all item names is grammatical and consistent.